LucasBorboleta/pijersi/pijersi-en-short-format.md

 ## Goal of the game

-You must bring first at least one of your "rock/paper/scissors" cubes to the last opposing line (white targets the "g" line and black targets the "a" line) or else must prevent your opponent from playing in turn.
+You must bring first a “rock/paper/scissors” cube (alone or in a stack) to the last opposing line (white targets the "g" line and black targets the "a" line) or else must prevent your opponent from playing in turn.
 The game is a tie after 20 turns without any capture since the beginning or the last capture.

 ## Stacking rules : building and unbuilding